MidnightLink/meteobridge/README.md

 ## Installation

 ### HACS Installation
-This Integration is part of the default HACS store, so search for *Meteobridge Dalogger* in HACS.
+This Integration is part of the default HACS store, so search for *Meteobridge Datalogger* in HACS.

 ### Manual Installation